 Students are required to be on time for all classes in order to minimize the disruption of the educational process.
 A student will incur a tardy if he/she enters the room after the starting bell has sounded.

-- 1st and 2nd tardy Teacher warning
+- 1st and 2nd tardy Detention

-- 3rd- 4thHour detention (Parent contact)
+- 3rd-4th Friday School

-- 5th or more- Friday School
+- 5th or more- Possible suspension

 Tardy Sweeps